 Attached to the Middle Military Division, Army of the Shenandoah in August, early September saw the departure of several 47th Pennsylvanians whose terms were up, including Company D’s Captain Henry Woodruff.
 Those members of the 47th who remained on duty were about to engage in their regiment’s greatest moments of valor.

 Battles of Opequan and Fisher’s Hill, September 1864

-Together with other regiments under the command of Union General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the 47th Pennsylvania Volunteers helped to inflict heavy casualties on Lieutenant General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
+Together with other regiments under the command of Union Major-General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the 47th Pennsylvania Volunteers helped to inflict heavy casualties on Lieutenant-General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
 The battle is still considered by many historians to be one of the most important during Sheridan’s 1864 campaign; the Union’s victory may have helped ensure President Abraham Lincoln’s reelection.